kumahq/kuma-website/docs/docs/1.2.3/documentation/dps-and-data-model.md

 ## Zone Ingress

-To implement cross-zone communication when Kuma is deployed in a [multi-zone](/docs/1.2.2/documentation/deployments/#multi-zone-mode) mode, there is a new proxy type `ZoneIngress`.
+To implement cross-zone communication when Kuma is deployed in a [multi-zone](/docs//documentation/deployments/#multi-zone-mode) mode, there is a new proxy type `ZoneIngress`.
 These proxies are not attached to any particular workload.
 Instead, they are bound to that particular zone.
-All requests that are sent from one zone to another will be directed to the proper instance by the `Zone Ingress`.
+All requests that are sent from one zone to another will be directed to the proper instance by the Zone Ingress.

 The `ZoneIngress` entity includes a few sections:

 * `type`: must be `ZoneIngress`.
-* `name`: this is the name of the zone-ingress instance, and it must be **unique** for any given `zone`.
+* `name`: this is the name of the Zone Ingress instance, and it must be **unique** for any given `zone`.
-* `networking`: contains networking parameters of the `ZoneIngress`
+* `networking`: contains networking parameters of the Zone Ingress
-  * `address`: is an address which is routable withing the local `ZoneIngress` zone, zone-ingress instance is listening on that address
+  * `address`: the address of the network interface Zone Ingress is listening on.
+Could be the address of either public or private network interface, but the latter must be used with a load balancer.
-  * `port`: is a port that `ZoneIngress` is listening on
+  * `port`: is a port that Zone Ingress is listening on
-  * `advertisedAddress`: an IP address or hostname which will be used by data plane proxies from other zones
+  * `advertisedAddress`: an IP address or hostname which will be used to communicate with the Zone Ingress.
+Zone Ingress doesn't listen on this address.
+If Zone Ingress is exposed using a load balancer, then the address of the load balancer should be used here.
+If Zone Ingress is listening on the public network interface, then the address of the public network interface should be used here.
-  * `advertisedPort`: a port which will be used by data plane proxies from other zones
+  * `advertisedPort`: a port which will be used to communicate with the Zone Ingress.
+Zone Ingress doesn't listen on this port.
-* `availableServices` **[auto-generated on Kuma CP]** : the list of services that could be consumed through the `ZoneIngress`
+* `availableServices` **[auto-generated on Kuma CP]** : the list of services that could be consumed through the Zone Ingress
-* `zone` **[auto-generated on Kuma CP]** : zone where `ZoneIngress` belongs to
+* `zone` **[auto-generated on Kuma CP]** : zone where Zone Ingress belongs to

-`Zone Ingress` without `advertisedAddress` and `advertisedPort` is not taken into account when generating Envoy configuration, because they cannot be accessed by data plane proxies from other zones.
+Zone Ingress without `advertisedAddress` and `advertisedPort` is not taken into account when generating Envoy configuration, because they cannot be accessed by data plane proxies from other zones.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"
-The recommended way to deploy a `ZoneIngress` proxy in Kubernetes is to use `kumactl`, or the Helm charts as specified in [multi-zone](/docs/1.2.2/documentation/deployments/#zone-control-plane).
+The recommended way to deploy a `ZoneIngress` proxy in Kubernetes is to use `kumactl`, or the Helm charts as specified in [multi-zone](/docs//documentation/deployments/#zone-control-plane).
 It works as a separate deployment of a single-container pod.

-Kuma will try to resolve `advertisedAddress` and `advertisedPort` automatically by checking the Service associated with this `ZoneIngress`.
+Kuma will try to resolve `advertisedAddress` and `advertisedPort` automatically by checking the Service associated with this Zone Ingress.

 If the Service type is Load Balancer, Kuma will wait for public IP to be resolved.
 It may take a couple of minutes to receive public IP depending on the LB implementation of your Kubernetes provider.